Phasmaviridae: Ferak feravirus

-Ferak feravirus, a member of the genus Feravirus, has been isolated in cell culture.
+Feravirus ferakinum, a member of the genus Feravirus, has been isolated in cell culture.
 The virion is enveloped and spherical with a diameter of 80–120 nanometers.
 The genome has three segments L (6.8 kilobases), M (4.2 kilobases) and S (1.5 kilobases).
 It encodes five proteins—the polymerase on the L segment, the p12G and the Gc-Gn protein on the M segment and the N and p12 proteins in the S segment.

 A Gn–Gc glycoprotein dimer binds to the cell receptor.
 The virus is endocytosed and escapes into the cytoplasm where it replicates.
 It is released from the cell by budding.